josue-rojas/Suggestions/README.md

 # Suggestions
-Using google maps api to make a online bulletin board based on locations.
+Using MapBox api to make a online bulletin board based on locations.